Media Kit

 LD Products' Origin Story

-“It was a secure building, so I knew it had to have been posted by someone who lived there,” Leon said.
+“It was a secure building, so I knew it had to have been posted by someone who lived there,” .
 “I found it odd someone was advertising a website on an actual bulletin board.”

-Leon tracked down the poster and discovered he was working as an affiliate for an early e-commerce retailer.
-However, he had an archaic web site that was littered with tacky clip art and, worse yet, no online marketing strategy.
+He tracked down the poster and discovered he was working as an affiliate for an early e-commerce retailer.
+However, he had an archaic website that was littered with tacky clip art and, worse yet, no online marketing strategy.

-“I was blown away that anyone was giving him their credit card number,” Leon said.
+“I was blown away that anyone was giving him their credit card number,” Our CEO said.

 Knowing the high demand for printer consumables, as well as the fact that printer manufacturers were offering their products at a price that did not match the materials and labor required to create a plastic shell containing some ink or toner, a particular and potentially profitable niche was realized.
 Printer manufacturers thrive off of the razor and blade business model – that is, selling consumables at a high price because customers are dependent on those consumables to use a product.
 Also, printer manufacturers look to cover the cost of their printers by charging more for ink and toner.
 By presenting the public with an alternative to highly expensive print cartridges that benefited them not only financially but also appealed to those wishing to reduce their carbon footprint, he slowly began to create a healthy customer base.